Four products were “unloaded” and three Penghua fund managers Nie Yixiang concentrated on leaving from the products under management.-breakinglatest.news-Breaking Latest News

 According to public information, Nie Yixiang is a doctor of science and has served as senior project manager of American Storm Communication Consulting Co., Ltd., trader of American Loganstone Capital Hedge Fund, assistant economist of the United States Futures Trading Regulatory Commission, and investment manager of Penghua Fund International Business Department.
 Sponsor of BOCI Securities Investment, Deputy Director of International Business of Guohai Franklin Fund, and Fund Manager of Tianhong Fund; joined Penghua Fund Management Co., Ltd. in January 2017, and currently serves as Deputy General Manager of Research Department and Fund Manager.

 The returns of Nie Yixiang’s employment in the above three products are all losses.
-Among them, Penghua Hong Kong Stock Connect CSI Hong Kong Bank has a return of -11.33% during Nie Yixiang’s tenure, but the fund is a passive index fund, and the fund manager’s active management It doesn’t matter much.
+Among them, Penghua Hong Kong Stock Connect CSI Hong Kong Bank has a return of -11.33% during Nie Yixiang’s tenure, but the fund is a passive index fund, and the active management of the fund manager It doesn’t matter much.

 Penghua Huizhi Select is managed from January 8, 2021 to the close of the day before Nie Yixiang’s departure, and its return on office is -16.22%; Its return on employment is -15.49%.
 These two products are partial equity hybrid funds.